saipraneeth314/Generative-AI-Applications/WEB_RAG/README.md

 ## Future Enhancements
 - Improve multi-document retrieval performance.
 - Integrate advanced ranking mechanisms for better results.
 - Expand support for more file formats (PDFs, HTML, etc.).

+## Contributing
+Contributions are welcome!
+Feel free to fork the repo and submit a pull request.

 ##  Contact
-For any queries or collaborations, reach out via [LinkedIn](https://www.linkedin.com/in/saipraneeth314) or [GitHub Issues](https://github.com/saipraneeth314/Generative-AI-Applications/issues).
+For any queries or collaborations, reach out via [LinkedIn](https://www.linkedin.com/in/sai-praneeth-kasam-96bb501ba/) or [GitHub Issues](https://github.com/saipraneeth314/Generative-AI-Applications/issues).